 The first thing you should look for in a professional person is that they are smart.
 The fact that a person has a professional education, title and license does not mean the person is smart.
 The old medical school joke is, “What do they call a person who graduates last in his class from medical school?”
 They call him doctor.
 A person can be educated, without being smart.
-Having frequently employed lawyers to serve in my firm I know I cannot teach “smart.”
-They either have it or they do not.
-Look for “smart” in a lawyer.

 Friends who have employed a lawyer for the same purpose as you are seeking a lawyer may also be a good resource.
 Determine, however, if your friend who hired a lawyer in connection with a divorce had the same type of divorce problem that you did.

 A lawyer must have a reputation for integrity, that is, for telling the truth.
 A lawyer’s word must be the lawyer’s bond.
 Judges and other lawyers must be able to rely on the representations of the lawyer, whether it is what the law is on a particular subject, or what the facts are.
-A lawyer’s reputation for integrity may be known in the community, and will certainly be known by other lawyers.
+A lawyer’s reputation for integrity will be known in the community, and will certainly be known by other lawyers.